wcharczuk/Destrier/README.md

 |ServiceStack ORMLite  | Avg:   67.65ms |
 |EntityFramework       | Avg:  145.38ms |

 It should be noted that EntityFramework had to have some members disabled because it lacks Enum support.
 Also should be noted that ORMLite failed to cast Doubles=>Singles.
+Also PETA Poco doesn't handle nullable enums.

 ###Core Components###
 * DatabaseConfigurationContext: Where you set your connection strings.